 Instead of using a standard musket cap or primer, the Ultimate Muzzleloader uses a primed centerfire magnum rifle casing.
 This results in a hotter and more direct spark, which allows the Remington Model 700 Ultimate Muzzleloader to safely and efficiently use up to 200 grains of powder.
 For comparison, most other modern muzzleloaders are only rated to use up to 150 grains of powder.

-Lyman Great Plains Rifle
+Lyman Great Plains Rifle - Palmetto State Armory

 The Lyman Great Plains rifle is the exact opposite of the Remington Model 700 Ultimate Muzzleloader.
 Available in either a flintlock or percussion cap configuration, this is the perfect muzzleloader for a hunter who wants to channel his or her inner Davy Crockett.
-It is also ideally suited for use in states like Pennsylvania that have very strict regulations on what muzzleloaders may and may not be used during their primitive weapon season.
+It's also ideally suited for use in states like Pennsylvania that have very strict regulations on what muzzleloaders may and may not be used during their primitive weapon season.

 Thompson/Center Encore Pro Hunter FX

 Just like the Thompson/Center Encore, no discussion about the best muzzleloaders on the market today is complete without the inclusion of the CVA Optima.
-There is a good reason why the Optima has been America's #1 selling muzzleloader for the past few years: it's awesome.
+There is a good reason why the Optima has been America's best-selling muzzleloader for the past few years: it's awesome.

 CVA also makes a special version of the Optima that is legal to use in the Pacific Northwest states of Washington, Oregon, and Idaho.
 All in all, the CVA Optima is an outstanding piece of workmanship and is one of the best muzzleloaders currently in production.